aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/workbook-conversions/pdf/resampling-added-images-excel-to-pdf-conversion/_index.md

 {{% alert color="primary" %}}

-While working with big Microsoft Excel files with lots of images, you might need to compress images that have been added to reduce the output PDF file size and improve the overall conversion performance.
-Aspose.Cells supports resampling added images to reduce the output PDF file size and improve the performance somewhat.
+While working with large Microsoft Excel files with lots of images, you might need to compress images that have been added to reduce the output PDF file size and improve the overall conversion performance.
+Aspose.Cells supports resampling added images to reduce the output PDF file size and improve performance somewhat.

 {{% /alert %}}